alex-apezera/FlowLab/README.md

 ## Performance

+> **Note:** The **Process** section within the **information area** displays parameters synchronized with the current process: start time, elapsed computer time, memory usage, single-core CPU usage percentage, number of generated History frames, number of computational steps, model time, and the model time increment.
+The increment can be adjusted (using the button itself to reset to the default value, or the **[** and **]** hotkeys) to decrease or increase the value; however, during the process, the increment will vary according to the established algorithm.

 The following techniques are used to improve performance:

 * all two-dimensional arrays of floating-point values are converted into one-dimensional arrays;